 Large annual expenses are paid.
 This one is a bit subjective, but I have found that aside from the upcoming holidays, most people have already paid most of their “big-ticket” expenses for the year: vacations, tuition at the beginning of a semester, renovation projects, etc.

 Proposed tax changes.
 There was proposed legislation in 2021 to eliminate or greatly reduce the ability to create “mega back door Roth” contributions.
-It did not pass, but it is obviously in the crosshairs of some lawmakers in Congress.
-It is worth considering, as this strategy may not be available in the coming years.
+It did not pass, but it has been in the crosshairs of some lawmakers in Congress.
+It is worth considering, as this strategy may not be available in the future.

 Please reach out to us with questions – we have deep expertise assisting clients explore their 401(k) plan options.
 As always, please consult with the appropriate tax and financial professionals before making any decisions about your situation.
-Feel free to send an email to me or the Amplius team at AWA@ampliuswealth.com.
+Feel free to send an email to me at firstname.lastname@example.org.